 If you experience symptoms such as sharp pain and swelling in the leg, difficulty breathing, chest pain, blurred vision or difficulty speaking, contact your doctor immediately.

 Blood pressure: You should not take this medication if you have high blood pressure that is not controlled by medication.
 If you have high blood pressure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Breast cancer: Increasing age and a strong family history are the most significant risk factors for the development of breast cancer.
 Other established risk factors include obesity, not having had children, and a late age at first full-term pregnancy.
-The identified groups of women that may be at increased risk of developing breast cancer before menopause are women who have used birth control pills for more than 8 years or who started using them at an early age.
-For a few women, the use of birth control pills may accelerate the growth of an existing but undiagnosed breast cancer.
+The identified groups of people that may be at increased risk of developing breast cancer before menopause are those who have used birth control pills for more than 8 years or who started using them at an early age.
+For a few people, the use of birth control pills may accelerate the growth of an existing but undiagnosed breast cancer.

 If you are taking birth control pills, learn how to perform a breast self-examination.
 Notify your doctor any time you detect a lump.
 A yearly clinical breast examination is also recommended because, if breast cancer develops, medications that contain estrogen may cause a rapid progression.